 Our law reform project Dismantling the Barriers to Reporting Sexual Assault is a partnership with YWCA Metro Vancouver.
 Learn about how we are listening to survivors and collaborating with people who work in the criminal justice system to improve the way sexual assault is handled.

-Read our new report, We Are Here: Women’s Experiences of the Barriers to Reporting Sexual Assault, based on the firsthand knowledge of survivors who generously shared their stories.
+Read our 2018 report, We Are Here: Women’s Experiences of the Barriers to Reporting Sexual Assault, based on the firsthand knowledge of survivors who generously shared their stories.

 Our Educational Resources